Biden lights the National Christmas Tree, taking his turn to bring holiday spirit to Washington

 None of the 58 smaller trees surrounding the National Christmas Tree was damaged.
 About 20 ornaments fell from the tree but did not break.
 The NPS announced Wednesday that crews are “installing concrete blocks and additional cables to further secure the tree.”

-Country singer Mickey Guyton is the ceremony's host, with musical performances by Dionne Warwick and St. Vincent, among others.
+Country singer Mickey Guyton was the ceremony's host, with musical performances by Dionne Warwick, St. Vincent, Joe Walsh, Darren Criss and others.

-Vice President Kamala Harris and her husband, Doug Emhoff, are also attendees of Thursday's ceremony.
+Vice President Kamala Harris and her husband, Doug Emhoff, were also attendees of Thursday's ceremony.

 On Monday, the first lady helped open Washington's holiday season by unveiling the White House holiday decorations.
 On Wednesday, she opened a holiday ice rink on the South Lawn for children to skate and play hockey throughout December.